 As of this upcoming year, Morrissey Manor will be our brother dorm.
 Located on South Quad, they comprise one fourth of the “Gold Coast”, the partnership between ourselves, Morrissey, Lyons and Howard that we are working to bring back to glory.
 The have the second-best men’s community on campus – second to us of course – and their famous food service, Yaz’s, acts as the model for our very own Carroll Kitchen.

 As it turns out, legendary Notre Dame Basketball Coach and former ESPN Sportscaster Digger Phelps is a huge fan of Carroll Hall.
 He stops by Carroll on occasion, and may even show up to Carroll Christmas.
 Years ago, Digger started an annual winter tradition where he and the men of Carroll Hall decorate a tree on the St. Mary’s Lake running path, right next to Carroll.
 Digger has dubbed this tree the “Miracle Christmas Tree of Carroll Hall” because it continues to grow and thrive despite its once-feeble state.

-One the unique characteristics of the Notre Dame residential system is interhall sports.
-For example, Notre Dame is one only two American universities and offer non-division tackle football to students.
+One of the unique characteristics of the Notre Dame residential system is interhall sports.
+For example, Notre Dame is one of only two American universities and offer non-division tackle football to students.
 (The women’s communities are just as competitive with flag football.)
 The seasons are short, but the enthusiasm is high.
-Interhall baseball, volleyball, dodge ball, golf, hockey, lacrosse, basketball, soccer.
-Seasoned player or complete novice, get involved in the interhall system and build camaraderie among your hall-mates while getting some much needed exercise.
+Interhall sports include baseball, volleyball, dodge ball, golf, hockey, lacrosse, basketball, soccer and many more.
+Seasoned player or complete novice, get involved in the interhall system and build camaraderie among your hall-mates while getting some much-needed exercise.
 For more information check out the Interhall Sports page at RecSports.